 Counselors: Receive up to 6.0 Continuing Education Hours (CE) in Wellness and Prevention.
 The Association for Spiritual, Ethical, and Religious Values in Counseling (ASERVIC) has been approved by NBCC as a continuing education provider, ACEP No. 1010.
 Programs that do not qualify for NBCC are clearly identified.
 ASERVIC is solely responsible for all aspects of the program.
 For more information about ASERVIC webinars and CE hours, visit www.aservic.org or contact president Dr. Hannah Bayne at president@aservic.org.

-Nurses: This activity has been submitted to Emergency Nurses Association for approval to award contact hours.
-Emergency Nurses Association is accredited as an approver of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
+Nurses: This activity has been approved for 6.0 contact hours.
+This nursing continuing professional development activity was approved by the Emergency Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 Other Professionals (including ACPE Certified Pastoral Educators, APC Certified Chaplains, and ACISTE Certified Professionals): IANDS will issue a Certificate of Completion for up to 6.0 hours of participation that you may use for continuing education.
 Contact your licensing and/or certifying entity(s) prior to Symposium registration to determine whether the entity will accept such a Certificate for continuing education.